 Steam sterilization works by raising the temperature of the air around the bottles high enough to kill any germs living on the surface.
 Because steam is used to kill the germs, you should always keep the bottles upside down to avoid any pooling of water in the bottles.

-Often you perform the sterilization inside a special sterilization container, like this one I use from AmazonOpens in a new tab..
+Often you perform the sterilization inside a special sterilization container, like this one I use from Amazon.
 You since the inside of these containers are sterilized along with the bottles, you should leave the bottles inside the container until you need to use them.

 There are many germs which can be spread through the air.
 Because of this, the bottle sterilization won’t last forever.
 If you’re not going to use the bottles within a day or two of the sterilization, you should sterilize them again just before you need to use them.